 3. Include a simple call-to-action in your YouTube banner

-A great way to encourage viewers to subscribe or watch your videos is by adding a clear CTA (call-to-action) within the banner dimensions.
+A great way to encourage viewers to subscribe or watch your videos is by adding a clear CTA, or call-to-action, within the banner dimensions — in the same way that you'll always want to add a CTA to your videos themselves.
+(Which, by the way, you can easily do in our online video editor!)

-Make sure they're big and colorful enough for people to notice them when your channel loads up.
-Don't worry if you can't use text, there are plenty of other ways of including a CTA.
+Make sure your CTAs are big and colorful enough for people to notice them when your channel loads up.
+Don't worry if you can't use text; there are plenty of other ways of including a CTA.

 For example, you could include arrows pointing at your logo in the actual channel art.
 But remember, don't try to cram too much information into your banner - less is more!